-The following parties are considered related to the Company as of March 31, 2020 and March 31, 2019:
+The following parties are considered related to the Company as of March 31, 2021 and March 31, 2020:

-- ALPHA Associates AG, Zurich; - ALPHA Associates (Cayman), LP; - Members of the Board of Directors of the Company and the Delegate of the Board; - C+E Holding AG, Zurich (affiliate of the ALPHA Group and significant shareholder (see also Note 13.1)); - Private Equity Fund Finance Ltd., Cayman Islands and Private Equity Direct Finance Ltd., Cayman Islands, as well as its respective subsidiaries.
+- ALPHA Associates AG, Zurich; - ALPHA Associates (Cayman), LP; - Members of the Board of Directors of the Company and the Delegate; - C+E Holding AG, Zurich (affiliate of the ALPHA Group and significant shareholder (see also Note 13.1)); - Private Equity Fund Finance Ltd., Cayman Islands and Private Equity Direct Finance Ltd., Cayman Islands.

 Pursuant to a management agreement dated April 1, 2004, as amended as of January 1, 2007 and on December 9, 2010 with effect from April 1, 2012, respectively, ALPHA Associates (Cayman), LP renders investment management and certain support services to the Group.
-The management fee is partially linked to the market capitalisation of the Company (1.5% 75% adjusted net assets plus 2% 25% market capitalisation plus 1% of the fair value of the direct portfolio).
+The management fee is partially linked to the market capitalisation of the Company (1.5% \ 75% \ adjusted net assets plus 2% \ 25% \ market capitalisation plus 1% of the fair value of the direct portfolio).

-Funds managed by ALPHA Associates (Cayman), LP (i.e., ALPHA CEE II, ALPHA Russia & CIS Secondary and ALPHA CEE Opportunity IV) are excluded from the net asset value for the purpose of calculating the management fee.
+Funds managed by ALPHA Associates (Cayman), LP (i.e., ALPHA CEE II, ALPHA Russia & CIS Secondary, ALPHA CEE Opportunity IV and ALPHA CEE Opportunity V) are excluded from the net asset value for the purpose of calculating the management fee.